fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 Under "Installation Policy", select "Force install".
 Under "Update URL", select "Installation URL (see above)".

-#### Potential issues and trubleshooting:
-- 1 The extension does not install on our ChromeBooks.
-- 2 Chrome Web Browsers on other OSs (Mac/Linux/Windows) get this extension (where it's not needed).

-Google Admin is arranged in a hirarchy of Organizational Units (OUs).
-(All) Chrome extensions can only be installed at USERs level (not DEVICES).
-If you deploy any chrome extension to an OU that only has DEVICES, it will not be installed.
-On the other hand if you deploy an extension to an OU that hold USERS with both ChromeBooks and managed Chrome web browsers (e.g. Chrome browser on a MacBook), it will deploy the extension to that Chrome Web Browser.

-#### Our recommendation:
-- Create an OU that will hold all USERs with ChromeBooks.
-Deploy our extension to it (Force-Install).
-- Create an OU to holds the managed Chrome Web Browsers of the USERS above (Not the USERS.
-Just the Chrome Web Brwosers).
-Make sure our extension is blocked on this OU.

-> Note 1: When deployed on OSs other than ChromeOS, our Chrome Extension will detect it and not perform any operation.

-> Note 2: For the fleetd Chrome extension to have full access to Chrome data, it must be force-installed by enterprise policy as per above
+> Note: For the fleetd Chrome extension to have full access to Chrome data, it must be force-installed by enterprise policy as per above

 ## Grant full disk access to osquery on macOS
 macOS does not allow applications to access all system files by default.
 If you are using MDM, which